Vyral/greg-mcdaniel/_posts/2018-11-27-the-5-most-desirable-features-your-homes-location-should-have.md

 <center><em>As a homebuyer, there are five aspects of your home&rsquo;s location that will give you the best return on your investment when it&rsquo;s time to sell.</em></center>

-&nbsp;

 We’ve all heard that location is the most important thing in real estate whether you’re buying or selling, but if you’re a buyer, there are five aspects of your home’s location that will give you the best possible return on your investment when it’s time to sell:

 **1. A safe surrounding neighborhood**.
 You want to live in a place where you’d feel comfortable leaving your doors unlocked at night.

-&nbsp;**2.
-Quality nearby schools**.
+ **2. Quality nearby schools**.
 Investing in a home in a good school district is always a better idea than investing in a home in a so-so school district, because the former will only appreciate in value.
 People will pay a premium to enroll their kids into the best schools possible.

 **3. Close proximity to shopping centers, restaurants, bars, etc**.
 My office is in Westside Danville, and home sellers in this area command a high price because downtown is within walking distance.